vinod-desai/Portfolio/README.md

 Apart from being a web developer, I do solve problems on leetcode, attend tech conferences organized by Devkode, JS India, etc.

-I enjoy being outdoors, so i go for gym, participate in marathons running.
+i go to gym, participate in marathons runnings, watch and play cricket.